 Responsum is featured this month in a highly-respected podcast called Health Literacy Out Loud (HLOL).
 We were honored that HLOL founder and podcast host Helen Osborne decided to feature Responsum and its approach to Internet curation and content customization as Program #165 in her long running series on exploring issues around patient literacy.

-Researchers have found an overwhelming need for better quality and reliability in online IPF-related information.
+Researchers have found an overwhelming need for better quality and reliability in online PF-related information.

 In response to a recent “conversation” in the New York Times, Responsum Founder Andy Rosenberg offered the following thoughts on the need for better tools so that patients can maximize the value of the Internet, while avoiding its many pitfalls.